You are in a secure, encrypted area. Clear your browser history when you leave.

 Document what happened, attach evidence, build your case chronologically.

-Entries are stored privately on this device only.
+Entries are encrypted and stored securely in your private vault — accessible from any device when you log in.
 Always use a device your abuser cannot access.
 Press Quick Exit or triple-tap Escape if you need to leave fast.

 Coming Soon